 - Always read your essay aloud – you may spot grammatical errors or meaningless phrases while reading it out loud.

-- Extend this to writing a reseach paper, writing a dissertation or any academic writing assignment.
+- Extend this to writing a research paper, writing a dissertation or any academic writing assignment.

 Now you know how to revise an essay for college.
-Remember you can get help to revise a paper plus editing and proofreading.
+Remember that you can get help in improving, editing and proofreading.